billthelibrarian/Project-2-Group-13/ReadME.md

 #### Task 7.
 Open a query and run our schema code
    1. Open the query tool
-   2. With a new query open, use the folder tab to navigate to the local repo you created in Task 1
+   2. With a new query open, click the folder icon and navigate to the local repo that you created in Task 1
    3. Select the `populate_sql` file and run it in its entirety

 #### Task 8.
 Return to jupyter notebook
    1. Navigate to and open file `transform.ipynb` and run each cell in order starting from the first cell at the top

 #### Task 9.
 Refresh for the next user
-   1. **Restart and clear** the cells before you close the notebook *its just good manners*
+   1. **Restart and clear** the cells before you close the notebook because *its just good manners*
    2. Now you can close it

 #### Task 10.
 Return to PostgreSQL software